Heart disease is the most common cause of death worldwide.

 Summary A number of studies have shown that certain probiotics can significantly reduce blood pressure, especially in people with high blood pressure.

-Probiotics may also help reduce blood triglycerides, which are types of fat that can contribute to heart disease.
+Probiotics may also help reduce blood triglycerides, which are types of blood fat that can contribute to heart disease when their levels are too high.

 However, larger studies that combine the results of many other studies have found that probiotics may not affect triglyceride levels.